-Thailand simply can’t offer foreign investors anything that their neighbors don’t have already… while sometimes doing so cheaper and better.
+Thailand can’t offer foreign investors anything that their neighbors don’t have, while sometimes doing so cheaper and better.

-Right now, the only reason a manufacturer should be here is if they’re doing business in a very specific sector like auto or semiconductor production.
-Thailand enjoys a competitive advantage in those two industries.
+Right now, manufacturers should be here only if they’re doing business in a specific sector like auto or semiconductor production.

-Perhaps most importantly, an aging population will continue pressuring Thailand’s economy in the future.
-Predictions show the number of working age Thais will decrease by 11% by 2040 – the fastest rate in ASEAN.
+Predictions also show the number of working-age Thais will decrease by 11% by 2040 – the fastest rate in ASEAN.

-Thailand should step up its game quickly if they don’t want fall behind.
-Currently, they run a high risk of growing old before becoming a wealthy society.
+Thailand must step up its game quickly if they don’t want to fall behind.
+They run a high risk of growing old before ever becoming a wealthy society.

-Property values in Thailand have doubled, while its currency remained stable over the previous decade.
-Nonetheless, the nation’s broader economy is flatlining and Thai investment valuations aren’t as attractive as they once were.
+Property values in Thailand have doubled, and its currency has remained stable during the previous decade.
+Nonetheless, the broader Thai economy is flatlining while valuations aren’t as attractive as they once were.

 Rather than merely growing at a slow pace, Brazil is now struggling to avoid a deeper recession and declining currency.

-Political issues are a main cause of Brazil’s economic malaise (do you see a trend?) over the past few years.
-Every level of government, from the presidency to congress, has been marred by corruption scandals lately.
+Political issues have been the leading cause of Brazil’s economic malaise (do you see a trend?) over the past few years.

 South America, generally speaking, is going through hard times.
 Practically everywhere from Mexico to Chile is watching their economy grind to a halt, often alongside mass protests and public unrest.

-Meanwhile, the value of the Brazilian real and other currencies across the region have suffered longstanding declines.
+Meanwhile, the value of the Brazilian real and other currencies across the region has suffered longstanding declines.

-It’s sad to say, but despite losing about half its value during the previous decade, the Brazilian real is actually one of South America’s best currencies.
-The Argentine peso fell by over 2000% within the same time period!
+It’s sad, but despite losing about half its value during the previous decade, the Brazilian real is one of South America’s best currencies.
+The Argentine peso fell by over 2000% within the same period!

 This is yet another reason why Asia is a great place to invest.
-Emerging markets like the Philippines and Vietnam are growing quickly and possess strong economic fundamentals.
+Emerging markets like the Philippines and Vietnam are growing quickly and possess solid economic fundamentals.

-Currencies of emerging markets in Asia are also generally safer, while governments are politically stable in comparison to South America.
+Currencies of emerging markets in Asia are also generally safer, while governments are politically stable in comparison to Latin America.